vatbub/common/README.md

   - Logging (using `java.util.logging`)
   - Comparing version numbers
   - A basic dialog to notify the user of an update
-  - Read config files and remote configs (in developement)
+  - Read config files and remote configs (in development)

 Learn how to use all of this functionality, go to the [wiki](../../wiki).